al-martyn1/pumba-wizardry/readme.txt

    Add "PW-FOLDER-NAME\super-pumba" folder to "PATH" environment variable
        to get access to "Pumba Wizardry Super Pumba Super Wizard" from whatever.

+   Also, you can run "super-pumba" wizard as all other wizard using fully specified path.

 4) Install or create your "Pumba Wizardry"-powered wizards